wrapperband/FeathercoinWalletGuide/README.md

 tx info : [http://block.ftc-c.com/tx/384638a4e577cb80183496f7bcc72bb3b9572681b292e507f22d963ff06fe55b][0]

-Then Mirrax's multisignature addresses recieves the  0.2 FTC.
+Then Mirrax's MultiSignature addresses receives the  0.2 FTC.

-**STEP TWO : Spending from Multi Signature Address**
+**STEP TWO : Spending from a Multi Signature Address**

-Here we'll describe how John and Jason spend Txcoin from their 2-of-2 multisig address.
+Here we'll describe how two partners can spend / transfer coins from their 2-of-3 MultiSig address.
 This transaction needs to be signed with two private keys, one is hold by Mirrax, the other by Calem or Lizhi.

-1\.And now Mirrax and Calem can review their balance of their multisig addresses.
+1. And now Mirrax and Calem can review their balance of their MultiSig addresses.

-Mirrax's wallet, He click "Sign" button.
+Mirrax's wallet, He clicks on the "Sign" button.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen05.jpg)

-Mirrax want to spend his FTC to me in his multisig addresses.
+Mirrax want to spend his Feathercoin (FTC) to me in his MultiSig addresses.
 Send 0.05 FTC to Lizhi's normal address.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen06.jpg)

-2\.
-Mirrax starts creating transaction from the 2-of-3 multisig address.They each has a private key of that address in their wallet.
+2. Mirrax starts creating transaction from the 2-of-3 MultiSig address.They each has a private key of that address in their wallet.
 Mirrax signs the transaction with his private key, and export the raw transaction.
-Mirrax then needs to send this raw transaction to Calem(Email, BitMessage, SMS...).
+Mirrax then needs to send this raw transaction to Calem  (by Email, BitMessage, SMS ..).

 Mirrax  export the raw transaction.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen07.jpg)

-3\.Calem imports this raw transaction, he can see the transaction is already signed by a private key.
+3. Calem imports this raw transaction, he can see the transaction is already signed by a private key.
 Mirrax reviews the transactions and sign with his private key.

-If Calem agree to send me 0.05 ftc, He click "Sign" buttom too.
+If Calem agrees to send Mirrax  0.05 FTC, He clicks the "Sign" button as well.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen08.jpg)